cap-ntu/baconian-project/README.md

 ```

-#### Question to be consider:
+#### Question to be considered:
 ```
 1. How to define the minimal elements that do not need to be decoupled in algorithm
-2. Support for a multi-agent environment?
+2. The pipeline can be considered as a work flow or state transition model
 ```

 #### Feature that will include: